Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 The data engineers of the above company are wondering whether they should apply CDF to their tables or whether it does not apply in this case.
  What is your decision as a data architect ?**

-The table in the scneario described above should be applied to CDFs as they meet the 2 fundamental requiremetns for the use of CDF¥s
+The table in the scneario described above should be applied to CDFs as they meet the 2 fundamental requiremetns for the use of CDF¬¥s

 - **Tables changes include updates and/or deletes**
 	- **Updates:** As customers interact with the platform, their preferences, recent activity, or personal information might change.